 Market Participants should not request transactions or create orders with the intention to disrupt market functioning or hinder the price discovery process, including strategies designed to result in a false impression of market price, depth or liquidity.
 The Client’s request in this example is intended to result in a false impression of market price and depth.

 A hedge fund is long an exotic Gold put.
 Gold has been weakening towards the option’s knock-in level during the afternoon.
 Knowing that liquidity will be lower during the Asian hours, due to a major holiday, and intending to knock in the option, the hedge fund leaves a large Gold Stop Loss sell order for the Asian open with bank A at a price just above the knock-in level.
 At the same time, it leaves a limit buy order with bank B for the same amount of Gold, but at a level just below the knock-in level.
-Neither bank A or B are aware that the hedge fund is long the exotic Gold put.
+Neither bank A nor B are aware that the hedge fund is long the exotic Gold put.

 Market Participants should not request transactions or create orders with the intention of creating artificial price movements (PTE Principle 8).
 In this example, the hedge fund has sought to profit (to knock-in the option) by leaving orders designed to cause artificial price movements inconsistent with prevailing market conditions.